healthy-chicken-saladeers/rag_detective/README.md

 We weren't able to get multiple GPUs through Google Vertex, however I was able to use an A100 GPU through Google Colab.
 This GPU took what was going to be a multiple hour training on my Mac CPU and was able to run it in under 30 minutes.
 I've both run the `finetune_bert.py` file in both the notebook format for greater readability, as well as using a simple `!python finetune_bert.py` as the first line of a notebook.

-Links to the notebooks, which are identical but used the 4 different datasets depending on annotator consensus:
+Links to the notebooks, which are identical but used the four different datasets depending on annotator consensus:

 * [50% annotator consensus](https://github.com/healthy-chicken-saladeers/ac215_healthychickensaladeers/blob/milestone3/notebooks/BERT_fine-tune_financials/50Agree.ipynb)
 * [66% annotator consensus](https://github.com/healthy-chicken-saladeers/ac215_healthychickensaladeers/blob/milestone3/notebooks/BERT_fine-tune_financials/66Agree.ipynb)